MicrosoftDocs/sql-docs/docs/integration-services/install-windows/install-integration-services.md

     -   Optionally, the SSIS Scale Out feature, which consists of a Master and Workers.
     -   32-bit and 64-bit SSIS components.
     -   Installing SSIS does **not** install the tools required to design and develop SSIS packages.
 -   **SQL Server Database Engine**.
 Install the Database Engine with the SQL Server Setup wizard.
-Selecting the Database Engine lets you create and host the SSIS Catalog database, `SSISDB`, to store, manager, run, and monitor SSIS packages.
+Selecting the Database Engine lets you create and host the SSIS Catalog database, `SSISDB`, to store, manage, run, and monitor SSIS packages.
 -   **SQL Server Data Tools (SSDT)**.
 To download and install SSDT, see [Download SQL Server Data Tools (SSDT)](../../ssdt/download-sql-server-data-tools-ssdt.md).
 Installing SSDT lets you design and deploy SSIS packages.
 SSDT installs the following things:
     -   The SSIS package design and development tools, including SSIS Designer.
     -   32-bit and 64-bit SSIS components.